 GREEN = The PR2 software is running, and the computer is connected and communicating with the PR2 Programmer.

-Once the PR2 Programmer is connected to the PC and an encoder is connected to the PR2, please proceed to the next section for details on how to use the PR2 Software.
+Once the PR2 Programmer is connected to the PC and an encoder is installed, please proceed to the next section for details on how to use the PR2 Software.